-Staff is seeking input on three options for improving health benefits.
+Staff received input from the Executive Committee on three options for improving health benefits.
 Each of these options makes CPA a more attractive employer in a tight labor market but deals with a key challenge for CPA - options for dependent coverage - in different ways.
 Currently CPA makes no allowance for, or contribution to, dependent coverage, making CPA less attractive to current and potential employees with families.

-As detailed above, Option #1 is to offer full coverage at the Kaiser Platinum level for employees and dependents.
-Option #2 is to offer full coverage at the Kaiser Platinum level for employees and then to cover dependents with a \$200 co-pay.
-Option #3 is to offer a maximum \$1,200 allowance for employees to use towards the cost of their own health coverage and that of their dependents.
+As detailed above, Option #1 was to offer full coverage at the Kaiser Platinum level for employees and dependents.
+Option #2 was to offer full coverage at the Kaiser Platinum level for employees and then to cover dependents with a \$200 employee co-pay.
+Option #3 was to offer a maximum \$1,200 allowance for employees to use towards the cost of their own health coverage and that of their dependents.